fadri14/TimeAppTracker/README.md

 ##### Output
 ```
 	List of notifications :
 pc => 3h
 ```

 ## Limitation
-As the timer works with the cron service that is activated every minute, there is a margin of error of one minute each time an application is used.
+As the timer works with the cron service that is activated every minute, there is a margin of error of one minute each time an application is closed.